Alcoy - Griffon Vultures in Barranc del Cint - hike in the mountains

 This area was protected in 2005.
 It is now a nature conservation area for Griffon Vultures with a total ban on hunting.

 Remember to bring binoculars if you have.
 It makes it easier to see the birds.
-The photos above were taken with a telephoto lens.
+The photos in this blog post were taken with a telephoto lens.

 More excursions: www.turideer.com

-Excursion of the week: Barranc del Cint in Alcoy and the mountain peak Les Pedreres with Griffon Vulture colony.
+Excursion of the week: Barranc del Cint in Alcoy and the mountain peak Les Pedreres with Griffon Vulture colony - hike in the mountains.

 Suitable for: Everyone in normal physical shape, including children.
 There is a relatively large and long climb which can be strenuous, but this is a safe trip without dangerous parts.